 As global trade undergoes transformation, supply chains also need to adapt to keep up with the requirements.
 AI is a key tool that can support this transformation of supply chains.
 Better-functioning supply chains can lead to greater economic development and job creation.

-Scale AI members can apply to obtain funding for their projects, access AI and supply chain and intellectual property resources and information, and collaborate with other members.
-Members can also attend and participate in exclusive networking events.
+Members can access AI and supply chain and intellectual property resources and information, and collaborate with other members.
+They can also attend and participate in exclusive networking events.

 Scale AI project funding can help member organizations innovate and develop technological solutions to improve the competitiveness of their products and services.